| Starting

 solved my problem.

-In October 2007 I figured out that old fashioned neon tubes create
+Finally it occurred to me that old fashioned neon tubes create

 lots of electrons at room temperature using a couple hundred volts